 — Ernest Hemingway

-Every Bordeaux wine on its own merits stands out and is calculated in detail by the impression of the estate owner or master winemaker.
-The grape varieties grown in the area develop unique qualities in aroma, flavor, and color.
+Every Bordeaux wine stands out on its own merits and is calculated in detail based on the impression of the estate owner or master winemaker.
+The grape varieties grown in the area develop unique aroma, flavor, and color qualities.

 The wine's elegant colors and fruity aromas hide their robust flavors with tannins of the reds like Merlot, Cabernet Sauvignon, Cabernet Franc, and Petit Verdot with a touch of Carmenère and Malbec.
 Sipping a Merlot from Bordeaux, I smile and fall in love with the feminine and sensual character.
 My husband sips the Cabernet Sauvignon.
 He takes a moment to speak tenderly to me about the intensity and prevailing tannic in the young wines.
-The remainder of the reds follows subtle combinations with Merlot or Cabernet Sauvignon, imparting suppleness, structure or elegance.
-The amounts of varieties vary from the dominant status of each wine.
+The remaining reds follow subtle combinations with Merlot or Cabernet Sauvignon, imparting suppleness, structure or elegance.
+The varieties vary depending on the dominant status of each wine.
 It also relates to the year it harvested and the discernment of each winemaker.

 Within an hour’s drive, you can visit several vineyards.
 Here are a few desired wine routes to please your palate.